FEELING DISCONNECTED IN YOUR RELATIONSHIP OR MARRIAGE?

 COUPLES THERAPY CAN REVITALIZE YOUR RELATIONSHIP:

 All couples go through challenging times or wanting the relationship to be the best that it can be.
 I have successfully worked with many couples that wanted more from their marriage and from each other.
-In fact, I’m not just a therapist who dabbles in couples therapy; couples counseling is my specialty -- I am certified in Emotionally Focused Therapy.
+In fact, I’m not just a therapist who dabbles in couples therapy; couples counseling is my specialty -- I am certified in Emotionally Focused Therapy and Supervisor-candidate.
 This is the area where I focus all of my time and trainings because I believe that we all thrive in secure intimate relationships, because we define ourselves in and through them.

 In fact, decades of psychological research conclude that satisfying relationships not only positively impact our sense of happiness, and act as protective agents against certain mental illnesses (like depression), but also help us heal from our early emotional wounds.
 In reverse, emotional isolation and insecure connection impede our ability to flourish into our best-selves.